-Decorate Your Home
+1. Decorate Your Home 🕸️

 Pro tip: put on some eerie Halloween tunes while you decorate to make the activity even more fun!

 Dressing up in creative costumes is fun any time of the year.
 Even if you aren’t planning on going out for a Halloween party or to trick-or-treat, kids will have fun pretending to be their favorite characters.
-Take some photos of your costume and your kids’ to show your friends and family.
+Plus, they’ll enjoy the creativity of finding materials around the house to use for costumes.
+Pull out aluminum foil, white bed sheets, funny hats, and cardboard boxes to see what kind of costume you can put together!

-This is where those spooky lights come in handy—for a great Halloween photo, add orange, red, or purple lighting in the background!
+Take some photos of your costume and your kids to show your friends and family.
+For a great Halloween photo, add orange, red, or purple lighting in the background!

-Carve A Pumpkin
+3. Carve A Pumpkin 🎃

 Don’t want to carve the pumpkin?
 No problem, you can just paint it instead!
 This is a great (and safe) option for young children who can’t use carving tools yet.

-Bake Some Spooky Treats
+4. Bake Some Spooky Treats 🍪

-Family-Friendly Scary Movie Marathon
+6. Family-Friendly Scary Movie Marathon 🍿

-If the spooky decorations, costumes, and lighting weren’t enough, you can watch some kid-friendly horror movies too!
+If the spooky decorations, costumes, and lighting weren’t enough, you could watch some kid-friendly Halloween movies too!
 Grab some popcorn and a blanket and get comfortable with these classic family-friendly Halloween movies for kids.
-Our all-time favorites are Hotel Transylvania, The Corpse Bride, The Addams Family, Ghostbusters, and E.T.
+Our all-time favorites are “Hotel Transylvania,” “The Corpse Bride,” “The Addams Family,” “Ghostbusters,” and “E.T.”

 Pro tip: Looking for Halloween activities at home for toddlers and babies?
 Just adapt the game!
 Rather than a full-on scavenger hunt, get in costume and play hide-and-seek.
-When they find you, give them a sweet, safe treat.
+When they find you, give them a sweet, safe treat!

-Observe The Full Moon
+8. Observe The Moon 🌒